 - 1. Fight against terrorism.
-This will focus on good practices and methods in regards to the investigation of terrorism cases and it will include training in another Member State for staff of the Counter-Terrorism Office. - 2.
+This will focus on good practices and methods in regards to the investigation of terrorism cases and it will include training in another Member State for staff of the Counter-Terrorism Office.
+It will also include trainings on violent radicalization, sign detection and case studies.
+It will also include study visits on Refugee Hotspots in Arrival countries where first line practitioners will be trained on the spot to recognize and deal with foreign terrorist fighters, returnees and refugees coming from warzones with the contribution of European Border and Coast Guard Agency. - 2.
 Effective and early response of anti-terrorist Units to crisis incidents that may occur not only in Cyprus but in other EU Member States (Council Decision 2008/617/JHA).
-This scheme will include trainings for officers of the immediate response squad on: dynamic intervention-close quarter battle (CQB), silent entry, negotiation skills, Tactical Advisors-Crisis management skills, close protection tactic skills, international meetings/training programmes/research programmes in relation to terrorism, training in another Member State for the management of CBRN terrorist threats, including good practices and methods, training in Cyprus for the management of CBRN terrorist threat (negotiation skills).
+This scheme will include trainings for officers of the immediate response squad on: dynamic intervention -close quarter battle (CQB), silent entry, negotiation skills, Tactical Advisors-Crisis management skills, close protection tactic skills, international meetings/training programmes/research programmes in relation to terrorism, training in another Member State for the management of CBRN terrorist threats, including good practices and methods, exchange of best practices on soft-target protection with other member states, training in Cyprus for the management of CBRN terrorist threat (negotiation skills), establishment of appropriate public awareness programmes for citizens on how to behave before, during and after the attack on soft targets and organization of domestic exercises on an annual basis in relation to naitonal contigency plan.

-- 5 members of the Counter Terrorism Office trained - 50 police members of the Immediate Response Squad trained on issues related to crisis incidents
+- 5 members of the Counter Terrorism Office trained - 50 police members of the Immediate Response Squad trained on issues related to crisis incidents - 3 study visits to other member states to share best practices on soft target-protection with practitioners on the field - 500 citizens informed on soft target attacks and involved in the domestic exercise